KatherineMichel/creating-a-self-hosted-church-website/django/django-admin.md

     www.domain-name/admin

-In order to login, create a superuser username, password and email
+In order to login, create a superuser username, password, and email

     $ python manage.py createsuperuser